enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 OptionSet Form Item
 -------------------
 This new form item enables fast creation of conditional fields in a schema.
-Use optionSet to create more advanced forms by allow the editor to select between the different options
+Use optionSet to create more advanced forms by allowing the editor to select between the different options
 - for instance "big article" or "small article" or choose between different types of links such as "content link", "download link" or "external link".
-OptionSet also allows for selecting two or more options at once.
+OptionSet also allow selecting two or more options at once.

 .. image:: images/singleselect.png